Dacrytherium: Skull

 Upper skull of the closely related Anoplotherium commune, National Museum of Natural History, France.
 Note the lack of any preorbital fossa unlike that of Dacrytherium.

 Dacrytherium has fairly complete skull material since 1876 and is best known for its large-sized lacrimal fossa in front of its eye, or "tear pit", hence the derivation of the genus name.
-Such a depression as seen in Dacrytherium occurs in extant and extinct ruminants.
+Such a depression as seen in Dacrytherium occurs in extant and extinct ruminants of the clade Pecora as well as in many merycoidodonts.
 Dacrytherium is also known by the presence of a preorbital fossa, a feature where the preorbital gland is located in living animals; it is also present in some extant artiodactyls including bovids and deer.
 The preorbital fossae, which occupy the maxillae, were suggested by Nelly Delmont in 1941 to have no close analogues even amongst other mammals with preorbital fossae.
 The infraorbital foramina are close to the orbits of the eyes and are connected to the preorbital fossa as a sac-like extension.
 The deep preorbital fossa is present in all species except D. elegans, whose preorbital fossa is not as deep.

 Jerry J. Hooker and Marc Weidmann suggested that the trait supports the possibility of the D. elegans-D. saturnini and D. priscum-D. ovinum lineages having independently acquired the trait.
 The deep preorbital fossa, well-pronounced in the genus, is not present in the anoplotheriines Anoplotherium and Diplobune.
 Historically the trait, along with the fusion of the front internal cusps in the lower molar teeth, were used to justify Dacrytherium as being a different evolutionary lineage from other anoplotheres.
 Otherwise, however, the skull of Dacrytherium is so similar to those of the anoplotheriines that Helga Sharpe Pearson questioned Dacrytherium being considered "evolutionarily separate" from anoplotheriines in 1927.

 D. ovinum mandibles and calcaneus.
 The astragalus, initially thought to belong to the genus, was later reclassified as belonging to Choeropotamus.

 The modern-day diagnoses of Dacrytherium include a low-positioned roof of the cranium, an elongated and transversely developed muzzle with a wide and empty preorbital space, a lack of any postorbital bar structure, and the mastoid part of the temporal bone being exposed in the outer area between the exoccipital part of the occipital bone and the squamosal bone.
 The skull of Dacrytherium is overall similar in structure to Anoplotherium with one main difference being the robust build of the larger skull of Anoplotherium for supporting stronger muscles.
 Pearson stressed that such differences do not separate the close affinities of the two genera, similar to how larger species of Mixtotherium are still close in affinity to smaller species despite their different builds or how tiger skulls are still similar to those of house cats.